 Are you planning to play in a Pickleball tournament?
 Is your paddle legal?
-According to the USAPA, the governing body of USA Pickleball, paddles have to meet certain requirements.
+According to the USAPA, the governing body of USA Pickleball, paddles have to meet certain requirements like the Engage Encore Pro.
 Otherwise, you have an illegal Pickleball paddle which cannot be used in USAPA sanctioned tournaments.

 Can illegal Pickleball paddles be used in other tournaments or recreational play?
 The answer is maybe.
 Tournament directors of non-sanctioned events can choose to use the USAPA approved paddle guidelines or modify the rules as they see fit.
 In recreational play, most people don’t care what Pickleball paddle you use and may not even know some paddles are not legal for sanctioned play.

 So, what makes a Pickleball paddle illegal?
 It can be a variety of attributes from the paddle surface to length of grip to dimensions of the paddle.
 Below is a description of Pickleball paddle characteristics and what makes a paddle legal or illegal.

 Pickleball paddles must be made of rigid, non-compressible material that is deemed to be safe.
 They must meet a deflection test so as the paddle does not have a trampoline effect like a stringed racquet.
 The deflection test measures how rigid and compressible the material is.
 Foam core paddles are illegal Pickleball paddles.
 They may meet the initial deflection test but they degrade over time so they are no longer on the USAPA Pickleball paddle approved list.